 Improper Tax Plan

-An improper tax plan creates several problems, like getting surprise tax bills, unwanted penalties, which give small business owners financial stress.
+An improper tax plan creates several problems, like getting surprise tax bills and unwanted penalties, which give small business owners financial stress.
 This mistake is common for small businesses and new businesses, as they are new to this sector.

 Ways to Solve